SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     4. You are now ready to make changes to the repository.
 Try to find something to improve (any spelling mistakes?).
        When you have made the changes, do the standard git cycle: `add -> commit -> push`

     5. Go online to the original repository and go the `Pull requests` tab.
-Find `compare` botton and choose the to compare the `master branch` of the original repo with the branch that you just created in your own repository.
+Find `compare` button and choose the to compare the `master branch` of the original repo with the branch that you just created in your own repository.
 Check the diff on the page to make sure that it contains the changes you have made.